 Later on in infancy

 As Baby grows, they may go longer between feedings.
-At this point, not only has your baby’s tummy grown larger (and so they can sometimes drink more milk at each feeding), your body may have also adjusted to producing larger amounts of milk.
+But this isn’t always the case.
+Some babies remain frequent feeders, and this can be a struggle.
+This is especially true if you’re told that Baby “should” be able to go longer between feeds.
+Rest assured you are not alone if you are feeding your baby frequently.
 It’s important to remember that every nursing duo is different, so feeding on cue is always going to help you give your baby and your body what they need!

-Once your baby is older, about 6-8 weeks of age, they may nurse a little less frequently.
+Once your baby is about 2-3 months old, there may be some differences!
 At this point you might also have a sense of your baby’s feeding personality — maybe they’re often sleepy and mellow or eager and active.
-Their feedings could even feel like they’re falling into somewhat of a pattern or a schedule.
+Their feedings could even feel like they’re falling into somewhat of a pattern or routine.

 That being said, Baby’s feedings might fluctuate a bit over the course of the day.
 You might notice some feedings are long, while others are short.
-Or there might be shifts when your child goes through a growth spurt or has a strenuous day.
-Sometimes a baby will want to feed frequently within a short period of time — as often as every hour.
-This is called cluster feeding.
-Your little one may also sleep for longer between feedings, from 4-5 hours.
+Or there might be shifts when your child goes through a growth spurt or has a strenuous or sick day and wants to feed less (or more).
+Cluster feeding will also still appear during this age range.
 All of this is normal.

 6-12 months old and onward

 At six months old many babies are ready to start sampling solid food at one meal a day.
-Still, you should continue to prioritize breastmilk.
+At 8-9 months, they’ll ramp up to 3 solid meals per day.
+Still, you should continue to prioritize breastmilk as their main source of nutrition.
+Most babies don’t digest very much when they first start solids, and it takes time to learn to chew and eat!
 So if your little one isn’t showing much interest in continuing to nurse or take a bottle, try nursing or bottle feeding when your kiddo is hungry, and then follow up with solids.
+As they approach their first birthday, you may see less milk intake if they are eating solids well.

 But how can you be sure you’re feeding your child the right amount?